G20 body says U.S. could improve financial risk spotting

 FSOC, like the European Systemic Risk Board and the Financial Policy Committee in Britain, are a new breed of so-called “macroprudential” watchdogs tasked with sniffing out housing bubbles and other risks before they get out of control.

-“While the risks or threats to financial stability are already identified in FSOC annual reports, those risks are not analyzed in detail and are not prioritized in terms of their significance or their immediacy,” it added.
+“While the risks or threats to financial stability are already identified in FSOC annual reports, those risks are not analysed in detail and are not prioritised in terms of their significance or their immediacy,” it added.

-The FSB also has concerns over how U.S. insurers are supervised by a “multiplicity of state regulations” and that reforms such as setting up the Federal Insurance Office, don’t go far enough as most powers are still held at state level.
+The FSB also has concerns over how U.S. insurers are supervised by a “multiplicity of state regulations”.

 “The U.S. authorities should carefully consider and provide recommendations to Congress as to whether migration towards a more federal and streamlined structure may be a more effective means of achieving greater regulatory uniformity,” it added.